csc-training/geocomputing_course/materials/exercise_webinterface.md

 :::{admonition} QGIS in practice on supercomputer

 * QGIS is designed for desktop use and it mostly uses only 1 core, so running it on a supercomputer is rather slower than on desktop.
-QGIS is in Puhti and LUMI mainly for easy viewing of input and output data.
+QGIS is in Roihu and LUMI mainly for easy viewing of input and output data.
 * With `qgis_processing` or PyQGIS scripts it is possible to parallelize your data analysis.
 In general other Python packages are faster, but if you have these scripts already available, they can be used.

 :::